sagzig/wandb-cicd/README.md

 # wandb-cicd

-These are resources for W&B CI/CD
+These repo contains resources for W&B CI/CD